Living in the Western Isles offers a totally different way of life, quite unlike anywhere else.

 The Stornoway Golf Course is a great 18-hole golf course with an excellent club house.

 The magnificent beaches, mountains and moorland are crying out to be explored and as a result there is an active sports scene, so whether kayaking, walking, cycling, football, sea angling or sailing is your passion, there is sure to be a club to suit.
 More info here.
 Just ask staff at the Bayhead Bridge Centre for further information and they will point you in the right direction.
-Additionally, the UHI Students’ Association organises a whole host of sporting competitions and events.
+Additionally, the Highlands & Islands Students' Association organises a whole host of sporting competitions and events.

 We also have a vibrant arts scene and the local arts centre, An Lanntair, is testament to the creative spirit of the islands.
 Here you can enjoy food, a cinema, exhibitions, live music and events, shopping and creative workshops all under one roof.
 Open daily, it’s a great place to meet your friends, soak up some culture and catch the latest film.